Italian East Africa: Apartheid

-In 1938 Mussolini enacted The Italian Racial Laws (Leggi Razziali), which institutionalized racial discrimination against Italian Jews and African inhabitants of the Italian Empire.
+In 1938, Mussolini enacted The Italian Racial Laws (Leggi Razziali), which institutionalized racial discrimination against Italian Jews and African inhabitants of the Italian Empire.
 These laws, and later a policy of pacification by apartheid, enforced segregation and reinforced racial hierarchies in Italy's colonies, further aligning Italian fascism with Nazi ideology.
-Italians and Natives were racially segregated and lived in separate parts of towns.
-Interracial marriage was prohibited and so was having children between those of different races.
-However concubinages did exist.
+Separate residential areas for whites and blacks were established in Asmara, Addis Ababa, Mogadishu, Harar, Jimma, Gondar, and Massawa.
+Race-segregated schools, hospitals, restaurants, bars, shops and cinemas were established; any native could be prosecuted for frequenting a place reserved for Europeans.
+Black children could not receive the same education as those from white civil servant or settler families.
+The duration of schooling was limited to three years.
+On trains, black passengers were only allowed in the rear section; the front was reserved for whites.
+Interracial marriage was prohibited, and so was having children between those of different races.
 Those who were mixed-race could not get Italian citizenship or go to schools meant for Italians.
-Married Italian colonists had to bring their families and those who were unmarried could not employ servants.
+Married Italian colonists had to bring their families, and those who were unmarried could not employ servants.
+The second colonial racial law of June 1939 established a fully institutionalized system of segregation.
+Introduced by Benito Mussolini and signed by the Italian king, apartheid was formally codified under the title "Punishment Measures for the Protection of the Racial Prestige of the Indigenous Peoples of Italian East Africa."
+This legislation, valid throughout the Kingdom of Italy and its colonies, extended protection to protect the "Italian racial prestige".
+Public offices set up separate counters, as it was considered detrimental to "racial prestige" for an Italian to have to join a queue with Africans and wait like everyone else.